-The spoiler sits above the rear axle on a 118.1-inch wheelbase that is one of the longest of the electric compact crossover class, even though the Ioniq 5 is at least four inches shorter than the Tesla Model Y and Ford Mustang Mach-E. That should account for plenty of passenger space for the five-seater, as well as 18.8 cubic feet of space with the rear seats up and 56.2 cubes with the seats folded flat.
+The spoiler sits above the rear axle on a 118.1-inch wheelbase that is one of the longest of the electric compact crossover class, even though the Ioniq 5 is at least four inches shorter in length than the Tesla Model Y and Ford Mustang Mach-E. That leads to 106.5 cubic feet of passenger volume, exceeding the Mustang Mach-E and Volkswagen ID.4 by at least four five cubic feet.
+With the five seats in place, there is 27.7 cubic feet of space, or with the rear seats folded flat it expands to 59.3 cubes.

 The versatile interior space includes an airy fixed glass roof, same as in the Model Y and Mach-E, and dual 12.0-inch screens that streamline the dash.
-A sliding center console that can move front to rear opens up more leg room on the flat cabin floor.
+A sliding center console that can move front to rear by up to 5.5 inches opens up more leg room on the flat cabin floor.

 Hyundai didn’t specify what features come standard, but heated seats and steering wheel are available, and the interior uses eco-friendly materials made from plant-based fibers and extracts, as well as repurposed recycled plastic bottles.
 Additional options include an 8-speaker Bose sound system, a head-up display with augmented reality, remote parking, and a short-term hands-free driving feature.